-The edition arranged by the Königliche-Preußischen Akademie der Wissenschaften [Royal Prussian Academy of the Sciences] includes under the title Kants gesammelte Schriften all the geistige Hinterlassenschaft: the writings, the correspondence, the handwritten remains, and the lectures the summation of what can serve the cognition of his life work.
-[1902; Ak.
-1:xiv]
+The edition arranged by the Royal Prussian Academy of the Sciences includes under the title “Kant’s Collected Writings” the entire intellectual legacy: the writings, the correspondence, the handwritten remains, and from the lectures the epitiome of what can serve for the understanding of his life work.
+[1902; AA 1:v]

-The misgivings which can be raised against this kind of source he summarized in the following way:
+The misgivings that might be raised against this kind of source he summarized as follows:

 The most important among them is the uncertainty of this kind of transmission; never can such a notebook be seen as an authentic document of Kant’s spoken word.
-It can also never be inferred, according to the pedagogical aims of lectures over which he himself quite emphatically declared, that he completely expressed his attained standpoint in the flow of the development of grasped thinkers in his lectures.… And this is all the more necessary given the uncertainty of the time from which the material of the then published lectures arose, and over the accuracy of its reproduction.
+It can also never be inferred, according to the pedagogical aims of lectures about which he himself quite emphatically stated, that he completely expressed his own attained standpoint in the flow of the development of discussed thinkers in his lectures.
+But these difficulties are not reason to exclude the use of these notes.
+[1902; AA 1:xiii-xiv]

 Jakob Sonderling (1878-1964)